 Perspective means different ways of looking at things.
 It’s also this week’s theme for Justine’s Eclectic Corner #12.

 Way back in March 2014 Perspective was also the theme for the Daily Post’s weekly photo challenge.
 I remember using these photos then and like them so much I’ve recycled them for this week’s post (I hope nobody minds a bit of recycling – but you may not have seen them before so they will seem new to you and it all fits in with my post!)
-Here’s the link to my original post about my visit to The Eden Project in Cornwall UK and my more fulsome Travel Blog entry is worth a read if you are interested.
+Here’s the link to my original post about my visit to The Eden Project in Cornwall UK.

 This first photo is a picture of the shapes making up the biome.
 I like the way the shapes, (hexagons) are highlighted by cropping the photo and how different the photo is when looked at from this perspective.